Dredging & Erosion Control

 Cumberland River Docks and Metal Works offers dredging for all of your shallow water needs.
 The Army Corps of Engineers can fluctuate water levels significantly.
-A deep, navigable waterway and mooring area increases the value of your waterfront property as well as providing a safer and more enjoyable boating experience for all.
+A deep, navigable waterway and mooring area increases the value of your waterfront property and provides a safer and more enjoyable boating experience for all.
 Mother Nature, however, sometimes makes that tricky to achieve.
-The constantly changing lake levels, wave action and currents in waterways can cause these areas to fill up with sand and silt, making waterway access and maneuverability difficult to achieve.
-Dredging is a way to improve your ability to use your boat during these fluctuations, but it is not a guarantee that the water will not be lowered to an inoperable level.
-Our dredging process is a by water process on floating barges.
+The constantly changing lake levels, wave action, and currents in waterways can cause these areas to fill up with sand and silt, making waterway access and maneuverability difficult to achieve.
+Dredging is a way to improve your ability to use your boat during these fluctuations, but it is not guaranteed that the water will not be lowered to an inoperable level.
+Our dredging process is a by-water process on floating barges.
 At Cumberland River Docks, we operate two separate floating barges.
 Our first barge has a mini excavator.
 The second barge has a roll-off container (dump bin).

 We will not compromise your shoreline.
 Once our work is complete, you won’t even know that we’ve been there!

 Dredging is a four-part process that includes loosening the material and bringing it to the surface, placing the material in a container, transportation to an approved dump site, and disposal.
 We abide by all Tennessee Water Quality Control Act of 1977 and Aquatic Resource Alteration Permit or 401 Water Quality requirements.